vermont42/Conjugar/README.md

 Alternatively, you can clone this repo and build, using Xcode™ 9, **Conjugar** yourself.
 Building **Conjugar** for the simulator (but not iPhone™) causes the following warning, truncated for clarity: `objc[10192]: Class VCWeakObjectHolder is implemented in both ...
 Frameworks/ViceroyTrace.framework/ViceroyTrace (0x1269c97c0) and  ...
 AVConference (0x126857a18).
 One of the two will be used.
 Which one is undefined."`

 The immediate cause of this warning is linking GameKit.framework, required for Game Center™ support.
-This [appears](https://forums.developer.apple.com/thread/63254) appears to be a vendor bug.
+This [appears](https://forums.developer.apple.com/thread/63254) to be a vendor bug.

 ### Screenshots